Pin and Socket Specifications for Parts Used in Insight Products

 The Insight 1200-021 OAT probe is not a resistance type.
 It is a semi-conductor, output current proportional to absolute temperature type.
 The probe has a sensitivity of one micro-amp (1 uA) per Kelvin, and requires a minimum of four Volts (4V) to operate.
 For example at 0 Celsius (273 K) the probe draws 273 micro-Amps.

-Testing OAT Probe - PDF OAT Test
+Testing OAT Probe - OAT TestTest G Series for OAT

 This tech note describes a simple test procedure to verify normal operation of the OAT function on a G-Series Graphic Engine Monitor (GEM).
-The test can be performed on a bench, or in an aircraft if the connectors at the back of the GEM are accessible. - PDF OAT G Series Test
+The test can be performed on a bench, or in an aircraft if the connectors at the back of the GEM are accessible. - OAT G Series Test

 Location of Vibration Sensor